 In addition to use of the Pirates Community Baseball Center (located at the Shadyside Boys & Girls Club), all Pittsburgh RBI participants receive complimentary coaching and training, as well as baseball or softball equipment and uniforms when needed.

-In 2017, Pittsburgh RBI sent junior and senior select teams to the RBI Regional Tournament in Detroit to compete for the opportunity to represent the region at the RBI World Series in Cincinnati.
+In 2018, Pittsburgh RBI sent junior and senior select boys' baseball teams and a senior girls' softball team to the RBI Regional Tournament in Detroit to compete for the opportunity to represent the region at the RBI World Series in Minneapolis.

-Our 2017 RBI Communities: Braddock, Brighton Heights, Carnegie, Clairton, Duquesne, East Hills, Homewood, McKeesport, Mount Oliver, North View Heights, Swissvale, and Wilkinsburg.
+Our 2018 RBI Communities: Braddock, Brighton Heights, Carnegie, Clairton, Duquesne, East Hills, Homewood, McKeesport, Mount Oliver, North View Heights, Penn Hills, Shadyside, South Side, Swissvale, and Wilkinsburg.